TeamJM/ForgeToolkit/README.md

 object will be created, and will contain those keys.

-Once the keys have been translated, you can use the `flatten` command to merge them into the bottom of the translated set of keys in the file, or the `finalize` command to both `flatten` and `sort` them into the rest of the file.
+Once the keys have been translated, you can use the `flatten` command to merge them into the bottom of the translated set of keys in the file, or the `finalise` command to both `flatten` and `sort` them into the rest of the file.

 ```bash
 ForgeToolkit update src/main/resources/assets/journeymap/lang/en_us.json src/main/resources/assets/journeymap/lang/*.json